 Triathlon Suit: Two Piece

 Two pieces suits are the most common deal on a race course.
 If they are matchy and have team logos, they are often called “triathlon kits”.
-The kits are common on the thin triathletes who have no issues with fat rolls and sausage legs.
-I have found very few two piece suits that work for me.
-I always have to wear men’s size (one piece or two), and the two pieces tend to fit weird on me.
+Like the Swim Bike Mom one in the photos.

 Do It Yourself Triathlon Clothing

 Say you have fitted wicking racer-back tank that you love and want to wear in the race.

 Keep in mind, however, that you will want to buy a triathlon short, not a cycling short.
 The cycling short will hold too much water during the swim (think: swim diaper).
 The triathlon short has a thin pad, made to wear during the entire race: swim, bike and run.
 It will not hold water and will dry quickly.

 I wear a sports bra under my tri suit/kit.
 I can’t imagine not wearing a uniboob holder, but that is a personal option.